saptak/saptak.github.io/_posts/2025-03-20-securing-optimizing-multi-agent-ai-with-envoy-gateway.md

 This comprehensive visibility enables organizations to enforce governance policies effectively while gaining insights into system usage patterns.

+> **Note on API Changes**: The token rate limiting implementation in Envoy AI Gateway has evolved.
+While earlier versions used a `TokenRateLimitPolicy` CRD, the current implementation leverages Envoy Gateway's Global Rate Limit API through the `BackendTrafficPolicy` resource and token tracking in the `AIGatewayRoute` resource.

 ## Cost Optimization in Multi-Agent Systems

 One of the significant challenges in multi-agent systems is managing costs, especially when different agents might use different LLM providers with varying pricing models.
 Envoy AI Gateway offers several mechanisms for cost optimization: